CamiloArboledaG/eCommerceResponsiveReact/README.md

 # eCommerce Responsive With React

 a Responsive eCommerce created in React, with a login, Register and confirm purchases.
+It also makes use of material-ui to use some components like Grid and also makes use of its Icons

 A nike item-based store is held which is called "Tienda el gato"